 Driving is a privilege, not a right.
 It is every driver’s duty to operate the vehicle with due care, caution, and prudence.
 When a driver does not take these responsibilities seriously, it can lead to dangerous driving situations.
 One of the most common causes of car accidents today is texting and driving.

 This form of driver distraction has taken over the country, and is still a serious risk despite California passing laws against handheld cell phone use while driving.
-After a crash with a distracted driver in the Bay Area, come to Henshaw & Henry, PC for a free legal consultation with our San Jose car accident lawyers.
+After a crash with a distracted driver in the Bay Area, come to Henshaw Law Office for a free legal consultation with our San Jose car accident lawyers.
 The law may entitle you to compensation.